evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 ## Drivetrain

-Tesla Model X Plaid has an all-wheel drive system supported by three motors.
+Tesla Model X has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 117 mm, and the max is 158 mm.

 ### Steering

-Dynamic steering is standard on the Tesla Model X Plaid.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is standard on the Tesla Model X. Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes